threefoldfoundation/info_threefold_pub/wiki/main/decentralization/councils/wisdom_council.md

 ## Remarks about Grants

-ThreeFold Foundation receives through the blockchain a percentage of all cloud capacity farmed and sold on the ThreeFold Grid.
+ThreeFold Foundation receives through the blockchain a percentage of all Internet Capacity farmed and sold on the ThreeFold Grid.
 These proceeds are used to further develop the ThreeFold Movement and later to benefit planetary do-good projects.

 Also a certain amount of TFT are available to use for the further development of the TFGrid.